neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema/aggregations/aggregations.md

 A date and time, represented as an ISO-8601 string
 """
 scalar DateTime

 """
+A local datetime, represented as 'YYYY-MM-DDTHH:MM:SS'
+"""
+scalar LocalDateTime

+"""
+A local time, represented as a time string without timezone information
+"""
+scalar LocalTime

+"""
+A time, represented as an RFC3339 time string
+"""
+scalar Time

+"""
 A BigInt value up to 64 bits in size, which can be a number or a string if used inline, or a string only if used as a variable.
 Always returned as a string.